Jaguar XK 180

 The Jaguar XK 180 is a concept car created by the British car manufacturer Jaguar Cars to celebrate the 50th anniversary of the XK car and to show the world the skills of Jaguar stylists, craftsmen and engineers.
 It was presented at the Paris Motor Show in 1998.

+Design

+The XK 180 was designed by Jaguar's Special Vehicle Operations division over a period of 10 months to celebrate 50 years of Jaguar's XK cars.
+It took inspiration from the Jaguar C-Type and D-Type of the 1950s.

+The handcrafted aluminium body was built by Abbey Panels, a Coventry based company which had previously collaborated with Jaguar on many occasions.

 Specifications

 It had a 4.0 litre supercharged V8 engine with four valves per cylinder, developing 450 bhp and 445 lbft of torque.
 Power is sent to the rear wheels through a Mercedes five-speed automatic gearbox which has been modified to be controlled by buttons on the steering wheel.
 Seating capacity was two.
 It had a claimed top speed of 180 mph, although this was never tested, and it could accelerate from 0-100 km/h (62 mph) in 4.5 seconds.
 It was capable of covering a 1/4 mile (400 m) in 13.5 seconds at 106 mph.
 Two XK 180s were built in total, one in RHD and one in LHD.
 Both were roadsters.